aws-cloudformation/aws-cloudformation-templates/community/codestar/custom-ci-cd-pipeline/README.md

 This template creates a custom CodePipeline pipeline for continuous integration and continuous delivery, for *two environments* named `staging` and `production`.

 ## Steps

-1. Source: fetches the a user-defined branch from a CodeCommit repository.
+1. Source: fetches the latest version of a branch from a CodeCommit repository.
 2. Build staging: builds the project using CodeBuild by executing the `buildspec.yml` file.
 3. Staging deployment: deploys the output of step 2 using CodeBuild by executing the `deployspec.yml` file.
 4. Manual approval.